• Skip to primary navigation

 How to Use Apple Cider Vinegar to Lower High Blood Pressure

 Apple cider vinegar is making a buzz for those who are health conscious.
 It claims to be a powerhouse food that provides a natural remedy to many health conditions.
-ACV is most popular as a weight loss tool, but it also claims to be helpful in reducing the blood pressure level.
+ACV is most popular as a weight loss tool, but it also claims to be helpful in reducing blood pressure levels.

 Image Source: WHO

 Hypertension happens when the pressure of the blood pushing against the wall of the blood vessels is high.
-It strains or put additional pressure on your arteries that may lead to coronary problems and heart disease.
+It strains or puts additional pressure on your arteries that may lead to coronary problems and heart disease.

 High blood pressure is a serious health condition that needs proper treatment by a physician.
 The good thing is that this condition can be controlled and prevented by eating and living right.
-In fact, you can consume apple cider vinegar to regulate the blood pressure.
+In fact, you can consume apple cider vinegar to regulate blood pressure.

-Health experts recommend to eat a healthy diet, stop smoking, get regular exercise, watch your weight and stress levels to avoid hypertension.
+apple cider vinegar work to lower blood pressureHealth experts recommend eating a healthy diet, stopping smoking, getting regular exercise, watch your weight and stress levels to avoid hypertension.

 Apple cider vinegar contains vitamin C and vitamins B1, B2 and B6 as well as some traces of minerals like iron, magnesium, potassium, and calcium.
-The high content of acetic acid is the most beneficial for reducing the high blood pressure.
+The high content of acetic acid is the most beneficial for reducing high blood pressure.

-It also has alkaline effect that balances the pH level of the body.
+It also has an alkaline effect that balances the pH level of the body.
 It breaks down the fat deposits that eventually lead to lowering the pressure on the arterial walls and aids better circulation.

 Which is the right type of apple cider vinegar to use?

 If you will use apple cider vinegar to prevent high blood pressure, make sure to use the right kind.
 This means that you should use pure, unprocessed, unfiltered, and unpasteurized apple cider vinegar.
-Choose the raw vinegar with no chemicals and flavors added to it.
+Choose raw vinegar with no chemicals and flavors added to it.

 Final thoughts